 McKinlay is more recently known as the home of the Walkabout Creek Hotel.
 This historic pub was once the Shire Hall and has recently gained notoriety as the pub in the movie "Crocodile Dundee".
 The hotel was originally named the Federal Hotel and was built in 1900 and licensed in 1901.
 Further to the north of McKinlay is Maronan Station where you can look for gemstones & particularly garnets.
 McKinlay is also home to Queensland’s smallest library.

-85km west of McKinlay, lies BHP Cannington mine, established in 1997.
+85km west of McKinlay, lies South 32 Cannington mine, established in 1997.
 Cannington is the worlds largest silver and lead mine.
-Canninton was the offical supplier of silver to the Sydney Olympics and Para-Olympics games and also the 2008 Beijing Olympics.
+Cannington was the official supplier of silver to the Sydney Olympics and Para-Olympics games and also the 2008 Beijing Olympics.